iraftoul/WordPress/readme.md

 Hopefully everything is now set up and you can start editing on Wordpress.

-For more context and input on the topic feel free to go through this post by IBM:
+For more context and input on the topic feel free to go through this recent post by IBM:

 https://developer.ibm.com/languages/php/tutorials/build-deploy-wordpress-on-openshift/